Anyone can become physically or mentally incapable as a result of an illness or accident regardless of how old they are.

 A will operates only after death but in this day and age, when factors such as medical advances and diet make it possible for us to live longer, it is a wise precaution to have appointed attorneys that you trust to make important decisions and take important actions on your behalf should the need arise.

-Read more Lasting Powers of AttorneyThe Office of the Public Guardian can supply certified copies of the original lasting power of attorney document and will …
+Read more Lasting Powers of AttorneyThe Office of the Public Guardian can be asked to stop the registration through an objection if:- The donor is …

 Read more Lasting Powers of AttorneyAttorneys can make gifts of your money and property but their power is limited.
 The Court can authorise attorneys to …

-Read more Lasting Powers of AttorneySomeone who can confirm the donor has the full mental capacity and understands what giving power of attorney means.
-A …
+Read more Lasting Powers of AttorneyNo.
+However if the donor still has the capacity to cancel the existing lasting power of attorney, they can do …

 Read moreOur highly skilled team of specialist solicitors have been established in the City of Wakefield for over 100 years.